Table of Contents

 1. Overspending Leads To Higher Debt

 Spending beyond your means can be the root of all evil related to your finances.
 Credit cards enable people to shop impulsively.
 Having a card rather than a finite amount of cash gives you the ability to borrow more than you should.
-This leads to carrying high-cost debt on your balances.
-This can be overwhelming.
+Overuse of your card leads to carrying high-cost debt on your balances.
+Paying double-digit interest rates on these balances can be overwhelming.

-The convenience of using credit cards as compared to cash may encourage higher spending according to studies.
-In the now-classic MIT study by Drazen Prelec and Duncan Simester, MBA students held an auction to tickets to sporting events.
-One event was a desirable basketball playoff game and the other was a regularly scheduled baseball game.
-Those participants encouraged to buy tickets using credit cards spent up to 100% more than those who paid in cash.
+The convenience of using credit cards as compared to cash may encourage higher spending, according to studies.
+In the now-classic MIT study by Drazen Prelec and Duncan Simester, MBA students held an auction for tickets to sporting events.
+One event was a desirable basketball playoff game, and the other was a regularly scheduled baseball game.
+Those participants were encouraged to buy tickets using credit cards spent up to 100% more than those paid in cash.
 They called this the credit card premium.

 Other studies seem to validate the MIT findings that we tend to spend more with a credit card than cash.
-For me, spending cash gives me an immediate pain as opposed to a nearly month delay of having to pay my credit card balance. to me mental accounting bias and overspending
+For me, spending cash for purchases gives me an immediate pain instead of a nearly month delay of having to pay my credit card balance. to me, mental accounting bias and overspending

 2. Irresponsible Use of Your Credit Card

-When you pay your card bill in full each and every month, you are not charged any interest.
-Your credit card provides a lot of benefits without the pain of paying high-interest costs.
+When you pay your card bill in full every month, you don’t pay any interest.
+Your credit card provides a lot of benefits without the pain of paying high interest costs.
 Unfortunately, many people just pay the minimum amount due at the end of the month, carrying a balance forward.
-That is all that is required by the issuers who prefer their cardholders to carry balances that feed these companies.
+The issuers prefer cardholders to carry balances as it is a lucrative income stream for the companies.

-Watch out for the particularly punitive penalty interest which may be imposed when you are late on your credit card payment.
-The penalty interest rate could be as high as 29.99%, above your regular interest rate, and may stay in place for a period of time.
+Watch out for the particularly punitive penalty interest charge when you are late on your credit card payment.
+The penalty interest rate could be as high as 29.99%, above your regular interest rate, and may stay in place for some time.

 3. Lower Your Credit Score

-Just as you may be able to raise your credit score, misuse of your credit cards can destroy your score.
-Missing payments, applying for credit too many times, and using more than 30% limit of your available credit all can hurt your scores.
-Even closing a credit card account you don’t use will result in a decline in your score.
-Your credit score reflects on your creditworthiness to lenders, landlords, and other professionals and could impact you negatively.
+Just as you may raise your credit score, misuse of your credit cards can destroy your score.
+Missing payments, applying for credit too many times, and using more than the 30% limit of your available credit all can hurt your scores.
+Even closing a credit card account, you don’t use will result in a decline in your score.
+Your credit score reflects your creditworthiness to lenders, landlords, and other professionals and could negatively impact you.

 4. Read The Fine Print

 Just like any contract you sign, make sure to read the terms and conditions of the credit cards you are considering.
-Despite legislation to protect consumers, issuers are well known for hiding information about their perks, fees, charges, and other liabilities that you should know about.
-In recent years, consumers have been able to compare credit cards more easily.
-Among my favorite sites are WalletHub, NerdWallet, and CreditCards.com which have a ton of good information on credit card features.
+Despite legislation to protect consumers, issuers are well known for hiding information about their perks, fees, charges, and other liabilities from consumers.
+In recent years, consumers have been able to compare credit cards more quickly.
+Among my favorite sites are WalletHub, NerdWallet, and CreditCards.com, which have a ton of good information on credit card features.

-Be aware that if you have a dispute with your card issuer, you are usually subject to mandatory arbitration.
-This has been relaxed in recent years but is still buried in the terms and conditions.
+Be aware that you are usually subject to mandatory arbitration if you have a dispute with your card issuer.
+This has been relaxed in recent years but is still in the terms and conditions.
 It is one of my pet peeves and a project I assign my law students to look at the fine print.
 The average consumer can’t fight the legions of arbitration attorneys that support card issuers.

 Exercise Financial Discipline By Using These Rules: